theharshitamaurya/TalentBridgeAI/README.md

-Got it ✅ — you want me to rewrite your **TalentBridgeAI** doc in the exact same clean, copy-paste Markdown style as your **IntelliHire** example.
-Here’s the fully reformatted version:

----

 # TalentBridgeAI – AI Marketplace Assistant for Artisans

 TalentBridgeAI empowers local artisans to share authentic stories, create SEO-friendly product listings, and access real-time market insights—without needing digital marketing expertise.